sapar6ek0v/remember-way/README.md

 - Remember the path from beginning to end and repeat this path as well.
 - Scoring
 - Choice of several levels of complexity
-- There are only 5 levels
+- 5 levels with increasing difficulty

 ## Demo